AJBBB/SmartLyrics/README.md

 Requires: Textstat

-Install textstat with ""pip install textstat""
+Install textstat with ''pip install textstat''

 Compares two songs lyrics and gives their Dale-Chall Score as well as the amount of difficult words.